matheushbps/matheushbps.github.io/_pages/cv.md

 **I'm searching for remote spots in a data driven company where I can apply my Data Science, NLP, LLM and data analysis skills to help improve a data driven guided by strong and complex analysis, with powerful results.**

+If you're interested in knowing a little more about me, please check my Cover Letter: [Cover Letter](https://matheushbps.github.io/files/MHCL.pdf)

 ---

 # Education